matthiask/django-user-messages/README.rst

 django-user-messages adds offline messaging support to Django's messaging framework.
 It achieves this by allowing to save messages in the database.
-The ``user_messages.api.get_messages`` utility and the context processor mentioned above transparently merge Django's messages and our own messages in a single list, therefore existing code works without any changes and without causing database writes. django-user-messages' functions have to be used explicitly.
+The ``user_messages.api.get_messages`` utility and the ``user_messages.context_processors.messages`` context processor transparently concatenate Django's messages and our own messages in a single list, therefore existing code works without any changes and without causing database writes.  django-user-messages' functions have to be used explicitly.
 I consider this a feature, not a bug.

 It is PostgreSQL-only because Django currently only has builtin support for PostgreSQL's JSON field.